Pizza theorem

 In elementary geometry, the pizza theorem states the equality of two areas that arise when one partitions a disk in a certain way.

 The theorem is so called because it mimics a traditional pizza slicing technique.
 It shows that if two people share a pizza sliced into 8 pieces (or any multiple of 4 greater than 8), and take alternating slices, then they will each get an equal amount of pizza, irrespective of the central cutting point.

 Statement

 Let p be an interior point of the disk, and let n be a multiple of 4 that is greater than or equal to 8.
 Form n sectors of the disk with equal angles by choosing an arbitrary line through p, rotating the line n/2 − 1 times by an angle of 2π/n radians, and slicing the disk on each of the resulting n/2 lines.
 Number the sectors consecutively in a clockwise or anti-clockwise fashion.
-Then the pizza theorem states that:
+Then the pizza theorem states :